Johnmakuta/Pypps/README.md

 # Pypps
-Making a Python based MIPS simulator
+Making a Python based MIPS simulator.

+# Current Progess
+Well, we made this.......UwU.